openhab/openhab-addons/addons/binding/org.openhab.binding.dsmr/README.md

 ## Serial Port Configuration

 The P1-port is a serial port.
-To configure the serial port within openHAB see the general documentation about serial port configuration: [/docs/administration/serial.html](/docs/administration/serial.html)
+To configure the serial port within openHAB see the [general documentation about serial port configuration](/docs/administration/serial.html).

 ## Supported Things